ac524/anthonyteaches/guides/Cloudflare-Workers-Setup.md

 [site]
 bucket = "./build"
-entry-point = "./dist" # Other guides had this as "./workers-sites", but the build seemed to be forcing "./dist" for me.
-So updated this config to match before I could get a successful deploy.
+entry-point = "./dist" # Other guides had this as "./workers-sites", but the deploy seemed to be forcing a lookup for a "./dist" folder for me.
+Updating the option to match enabled a successful deploy.
 ```

 ## Build the Svelte Project and Deploy!